sagarshah18/Joby_Simulation/README.md

 1. Press Ctrl + Shift + P and type "cmake"
 2. Select "CMake: Build" from menu (You can also do this with F7)
 3. "vehicleSimulator.exe" will be available under "project directory/build/debug"

+## Unit Testing
+1. Using googleTest as submodule to provide unit tests
+2. Adding basic tests to handle core functions